clinicalml/prancer/docs/index.md

 ### Pre-Annotations
 Sometimes concept mentions are simple and straightforward for algorithms to recognize.
 In these cases, <i>pre-annotations</i> can save annotators time and energy. <i>Pre-annotations</i> outline the suggested span of text alongside its predicted label.
 The user can then to choose to accept the machine suggestion in just a single click, or modify or delete.
 In the image below, there are 3 pre-annotations: on flagyl, BUN, and NGT.
 <br><img src="files/suggestion.png" width="500"><br>
-PRAnCER can flexibly set the <i>pre-annotations</i> to the outputs of any clinical entity extraction system (MetaMap, cTAKES, ClinicalBERT).
-A user just provides the spans and expected labels in a CSV file; we provide scripts to generate these CSV's from dictionary lookups and from scispaCy.
+PRAnCER can flexibly set the <i>pre-annotations</i> to the outputs of any clinical entity normalization system (MetaMap, cTAKES, ClinicalBERT).
+A user just provides the spans and expected labels in a CSV file.
+Alternately, a user can provide a dictionary from text to the CUI they want it to pre-fill to; a sample dictionary is provided.

 ### Recommendations
 Even when a model can't settle on a single label with high-confidence, it can often surface a correct label in its top few predictions.
 PRAnCER comes built-in with an NLP recommendation algorithm for suggesting likely concept labels once a span of text is highlighted.
 Below you can see that we can correctly recommend 'vancomycin' for the highlighted <i>vanco</i>.
 The recommendation function is merely a Python call, so one can easily swap out our recommendation algorithm for any new model. <br>